FrancoLiberali/cql/docs/cql/advanced_query.rst

 If it is neither of these two cases, the use of an unsafe operator will result in an error in the execution of the query that depends on the database used.

-All operators supported by badaas-orm that receive any value are available in their unsafe version after using the Unsafe() method of the FieldIs object.
+All operators supported by cql that receive any value are available in their unsafe version after using the Unsafe() method of the FieldIs object.

 Unsafe conditions (raw SQL)
 --------------------------------

-In case you need to use operators that are not supported by badaas-orm (please create an issue in our repository if you think we have forgotten any), you can always run raw SQL with unsafe.NewCondition, as in the following example:
+In case you need to use operators that are not supported by cql (please create an issue in our repository if you think we have forgotten any), you can always run raw SQL with unsafe.NewCondition, as in the following example: